 Upon successful completion of the course, the student should be able to:

-- Identify attacks, vulnerabilities and defenses for wireless networks.
+- Explore attacks, vulnerabilities and defenses for modern networks.

-- Identify the fundamental principles of access controls and authentication.
+- Explain fundamental principles of identity and access management.

-- Identify best practices for business continuity planning.
+- Determine best practices for risk management and business continuity.